 - The bottom of the anti-tip wheels should be between 1-1/2" and 2" above the floor to ensure proper functionality.
 To adjust the height, press the two release buttons on the telescoping lower tube, then adjust the height of the lower tube.
-See Figure 13-1. - To rotate the anti-tips upward, press the release button on the extension tube to release the extension tube and rotate upward until the release button locks in place on the opposite side of the anti-tip receiver. - To remove the anti-tip, press the release button on the extension tube and pull the extension tube out of the anti-tip receiver.
+See Figure 13-1. - 2.
+To rotate the anti-tips upward, press the release button at the top of the extension tube to release the extension tube and rotate upward until the release button locks in place on the opposite side of the anti-tip receiver. - 3.
+To remove the anti-tip, press the release button at the top of the extension tube and pull the extension tube out of the anti-tip receiver.